Sannai-Maruyama Site: Modern history

 In April 2019, the site was consolidated with the nearby museum, the Jōmon Jiyūkan (縄文時遊館).
 Administratively, the archaeological site and the museum had been separate entities, but now function as a single historic site.
-After their merger, entrance fees to the archaeological site and museum began to be collected in the museum building.
+Today the public can visit the site, its various reconstructions of Jōmon structures, and the museum.
+The artifacts collected on the site were collectively designated an Important Cultural Property of Japan in 2003.

 The Sannai-Maruyama Site is the centerpiece of the Jōmon Prehistoric Sites in Northern Japan, a group of Jōmon period archaeological sites in Hokkaidō and northern Tōhoku that was recommended by Japan in 2020 for inclusion to the UNESCO World Heritage List, under criteria iii and iv.
-It was first placed on the World Heritage Tentative List in 2009, and was officially inscribed on the World Heritage List on 27 July 2021.
+It was first placed on the list World Heritage in 2009, and was officially inscribed on the World Heritage List on July 27, 2021.

 The site hosted as the collection point for Aomori Prefecture's Paralympic flame that was collected from around Japan to be sent to the New National Stadium in Tokyo as part of 2020 Summer Paralympics torch relay.